Image 2023 08 08 T03 44 42

 One of the biggest decisions a board of trustees can make is who to appoint as CEO of their charity.
 Hopefully, it is also a decision they rarely have to make (and given the new breed of charity CEOs who see roles as discrete projects, how often is too often is a question for another day).

 However, there is a potential lack of experience on boards in recruiting at this level.
 In our experience, this means that it can be difficult for trustees to pinpoint what criteria they are looking for in the recruitment process, the profile of their ideal new CEO, and how to identify the required experience in candidates.
-Luckily, all these are areas where Harris Hill Executive Search can provide a wealth of expertise.
+Luckily, these are all areas where Harris Hill can provide a wealth of expertise.

 For shortlisted candidates, trustees generally have the following from each applicant to make their decision based on: